Raynaud's Awareness

 Raynaud’s symptoms can vary from mild to severe.
 Most individuals experience the following:

-Color changes in the skin (white, gray, blue) in response to cold or stress
+Color changes in the skin (white, gray, blue) in response to cold or stress.

-Numbness or tingling in the fingers and toes (can be on the ears, nose, and nipples as well)
+Numbness or tingling in the fingers and toes (can be on the ears, nose, and nipples as well).

-Redness, stinging or throbbing pain upon warming or stress relief
+Redness, stinging or throbbing pain upon warming or stress relief.

-Changes in the finger or toe nails
+Changes in the fingernails or toenails.

 What is a “Raynaud’s Attack?”
 During an attack of Raynaud's, affected areas of your skin usually first turn white or gray.
 Then, they often turn blue and feel very cold and numb.
 As you warm up and your circulation improves, the affected areas may turn red, throb, tingle or swell.
 It can take approximately fifteen minutes for the blood vessels to release and return proper blood flow to the affected area.